techmaharaj/scalekit-guide/docs/single-sign-on/introduction.md

 1. User tries to access your application and your app identifies that the user's credentials need to be verified by their identity provider.
 2. Your application requests the identity provider for the user's information.
 3. The identity provider authenticates the user and returns user details as "assertions" to your application.
-4. You will validate assertions, retrieve the user information, and if everything checks, allow the user to successfully login yo your application.
+4. You validate assertions, retrieve the user information, and if everything checks, allow the user to successfully login yo your application.

 As you can imagine, in this workflow, the user login behaviour starts from your application and thats why this is termed as service provider initiated SSO (aka SP-initiated SSO)